fadymedhat/MCLNN-theano/dataset_transformer/README.md

 in the experiments as examples for clarification.

-#### A balanced dataset without Augmentation

-The ESC10 environmental sound dataset:
- * Composed of 400 sound file for 10 environmental categories.
- * The dataset is balanced, i.e. each category has 40 samples.
- * The dataset is released into 5-folds.
+#### Representation with Delta

 Below is the folder structure of the ESC10 dataset.
 The folders for each sound category are arranged alphabetically and similarly for the files within each folder.
+The intermediate representation required can include the 1st derivative across the frames of a spectrogram, which is controlled by the INCLUDE_DELTA flag.

 <p align='center'><img height="300"  src='imgs/esc10folderstructure.png'/></p>

 ```